Recognition Matters More Than Many Managers Think

 Well done recognition does far more than make employees feel good and increase your employee engagement survey results.
 Because it draws an employee’s attention to their strengths and to what’s working, positive feedback actually helps them build new neural pathways that lead to higher functioning in that area.

 According to brain science, people grow far more neurons and synaptic connections where they already have the most neurons and synaptic connections.
 In other words, each brain grows most where it’s already strongest.
-As Joseph LeDoux, a professor of neuroscience at New York University memorably described it, “Added connetions are therefore more like new little buds on a branch rather than new branches.”
-Through this lens learning looks a lot like building, little by little by little on the unique patterns that are already within you.
+As Joseph LeDoux, a professor of neuroscience at New York University memorably described it, “Added connections are therefore more like new little buds on a branch rather than new branches.”
+Through this lens, learning looks a lot like building, little by little on the unique patterns that are already within you.
 Which means learning has to start by finding and understanding those patterns.” – Marcus Buckingham and Ashley Goodall, The Feedback Fallacy, Harvard Business Review 2019

 When you can reframe recognition as a way to help your team get smarter, faster re-cognition, it’s easier to see the ROI and the effort may feel more vital.